-- Pressure to have their version of 'have it all live an amazing life' - Overwhelming choices for who/how to be can result in "soul-crushing" humiliation - •Realities of college debt, low pay first jobs and housing costs played out against expectations of what they would have. - Encouraged to leave family behind BUT failures more easily managed when close to family and friends
+- Pressure to have their version of 'have it all live an amazing life' - Realities of college debt, low pay first jobs and housing costs played out against expectations of what they would have. - Both contribute to the 'Great Resignation" which also affects Gen X for somewhat different reasons: all have to do with expectations that are set by subtle social media standards. - Supported by family, advanced degrees, certifications, and entrepreneurial ambitions, they leave disappointing jobs